healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 Healthchecks can optionally upload ping request body data to S3-compatible object storage instead of storing it in the database.
-To use this feature, provide valid credentials to a S3-compatible service by setting the following environment variables:
+To use this feature, provide valid credentials to an S3-compatible service by setting the following environment variables:

 * `S3_ACCESS_KEY` (example: `AKIAFIXMEFIXME`)
 * `S3_BUCKET` (example: `my-bucket`)